antoniofelices/dringen/README.md

 ### API keys from

-In order to use the Supabase Auth functionality, you will require an API key [Supabase](https://supabase.com/)
+In order to use Supabase, you will require an API key [Supabase](https://supabase.com/)

 ## Technologies